Joyce Fairbairn: Political life

 Fairbairn worked as a journalist in the Parliamentary Press Gallery in Ottawa before being hired as a legislative assistant to Prime Minister Pierre Trudeau in 1970.
 In 1981, she became Communications Coordinator in the Prime Minister's Office.
 On June 29, 1984, just prior to leaving office, Trudeau recommended her for appointment as a Liberal senator for Alberta, her home province.
 Over the years as a senator, she held a number of positions within the Liberal Party, including Vice-Chair of the National as well as the Western and Northern Liberal Caucus from 1984 to 1991, and Co-Chair of the National Campaign Committee for her party in 1991.

-When the Liberals returned to power after the 1993 election, Prime Minister Jean Chrétien appointed Fairbairn to the cabinet as Government Leader in the Senate, the first female senator in the post, and Minister with special responsibility for Literacy.
+When the Liberals returned to power after the 1993 election, Prime Minister Jean Chrétien appointed Fairbairn to the cabinet as Government Leader in the Senate, the first female senator in the post, and Minister with Special Responsibility for Literacy.
 She served in cabinet until 1997, after which she took on the role as Special Advisor on Literacy to the Minister of Human Resources and Skills Development.
 She also chaired the Standing Senate Committee on Agriculture and Forestry, and the Special Senate Committee on the Anti-terrorism Act.
 She sat on the Senate Committee on Agriculture and Forestry until June 2012.

 Fairbairn became involved with the Paralympics movement in Canada as early as 1998.
-That year, to counter a funding shortfall, she spearheaded fundraising efforts to send a Canadian team to compete in the 2000 Paralympic Games in Sydney through "Friends of the Paralympics", a group that grew and became "a strong political and fundraising voice for the Canadian Paralympic Movement".
+That year, to counter a funding shortfall, she spearheaded fundraising efforts to send a Canadian team to compete in the 2000 Paralympic Games in Sydney, Australia, through "Friends of the Paralympics", a group that grew and became "a strong political and fundraising voice for the Canadian Paralympic Movement".
 By 2000, she co-founded and chaired the Canadian Paralympic Foundation, the first official charitable foundation connected to the Canadian Paralympic Committee, to secure long-term financial support for Paralympic athletes and the committee.
 In recognition of her role in promoting and supporting Paralympic sports across the country, she was inducted to the Canadian Paralympic Hall of Fame as a builder in 2011.

-In August 2012, it was reported that Fairbairn has taken indefinite sick leave from the Senate due to the onset of Alzheimer's disease.
-It was subsequently revealed that Fairbairn had been declared legally incompetent in February but had continued voting in the Senate until June.
-The Fairbairn case has led to calls for the Senate to establish rules to address similar situations should they arise in the future.
-It was announced on November 30, 2012, that she had tendered her resignation to the Governor General with effect from January 18, 2013.
+In August 2012, Fairbairn took indefinite sick leave from the Senate due to the onset of Alzheimer's disease.
+It was subsequently reported that Fairbairn had been declared legally incompetent in February but had continued voting in the Senate until June.
+The Fairbairn case led to calls for the Senate to establish rules to address similar situations should they arise.
+On November 30, 2012, she tendered her resignation to the Governor General with effect from January 18, 2013.